Make a financial health check part of your New Year’s resolution

 Make sure your bank is offering you their best

 Make your bank sweat for your business.
 Browse comparison websites for the best online savings account and term deposit rates, and then talk to your bank about what they can do for you.
 If they give you a better rate be sure to review this monthly to see how they’re going – don’t just set and forget.
 In this era of low interest rates, you should be regularly checking that your bank is doing best by you.
-An advisor can also help you look at strategies to make the most of your savings.
+An adviser can also help you look at strategies to make the most of your savings.

 Strengthen your investment portfolio

 Whether your investments are in a retail or industry super fund, a self managed super fund, a personal portfolio, or other entity; consider looking beyond traditional asset classes and diversify to reduce your risks and help you to meet your investment objectives.
 As an investor, it is important to keep abreast of market conditions so you can review and adjust your portfolio accordingly – form your own views on the short, medium and long-term prospects of your investments and the sectors they are exposed to.
 Make sure your portfolio reflects these views and changes with them.
-This can be time-consuming and complex, but a good advisor will help you navigate the investment process to make informed and confident decisions.
-For example, the global perspective and investment approach of the Dixon Advisory Investment Committee works because everyone thinks both for the clients and as clients – and our advisors then tailor these insights to clients’ personal situations.
+This can be time-consuming and complex, but a good adviser will help you navigate the investment process to make informed and confident decisions.
+For example, the global perspective and investment approach of the Investment Committee works because everyone thinks both for the clients and as clients – and our advisers then tailor these insights to clients’ personal situations.